davidgundry/MathsForCS/_course/numerical-systems/positional-notation.md

 A numerical system is a way of writing numbers.
 Here we're interested in three particular numerical systems: decimal (the one we're used to, with 10 digits), binary (with 2 digits), and hexadecimal (with 16 digits).

-The important thing about these number systems is that they use positional notation.
+The important thing about these number systems is that they use positional notation, which is a way of writing numbers that makes writing large numbers easy.

 Watch the video and then answer the questions below.

-## Six-minute lecture
+## Eight-minute video

-<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/X_f8upZKcKc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/0O_0rf9HKVc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can also view this video [on YouTube](https://youtu.be/X_f8upZKcKc)
+You can also view this video [on YouTube](https://youtu.be/0O_0rf9HKVc)

 ---